How I Set Up the Workplace Safety Walk Template with Customers in Pilla

 Check all corridors, passageways, and main traffic routes.

 Why this matters: Obstructed walkways create trip hazards and can block escape routes.
-Clear pathways are essential for normal operations and emergencies.
+Both matter in an emergency.

 What to look for: